ccmdi/obsidianki/README.md

 # ObsidianKi

-Daily automated flashcard generation from your Obsidian vault.
+Automated flashcard generation to Anki from your Obsidian vault.

 ## Setup